aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 ## Installation

+The project is installed in two parts:

+- The Raspberry Pi-Pico (contains a mini-program that writes a USB frame in a loop)
+- The application (not located on the raspberry pi-pico)

+### Raspberry Pi-Pico:

+> This part is optional if you have [switched from joystick to keyboard/mouse](#switchjoytokey), if so we refer you to the [application installation](#installproject), otherwise follow the instructions below !

+The `main.py` file contained in the [pi-pico folder](../pi-pico) must be downloaded to a raspberry pi-pico so that the `main.py` file is launched when the raspberry pi-pico is started.

+This mini-program is used to write a USB frame for the joystick and buttons that will be read by the program, it allows you to know the state of the joystick or a button.

+### The application:

+> As for the application, it can be placed anywhere (as long as all the files remain grouped together) apart from the same location as the `main.py` file in the [pi-pico folder](../pi-pico) !

 To install the project go to the [home page](https://github.com/SneaKxyz/pyqt6-pdf-qrcode/tree/main) and download the ZIP file for the latest release.
 On the left-hand side of the screen you should see the latest releases (e.g. v0.1.0-beta).